karunmehta-aigp/AI-Governance/project-12-agentic-ai-governance/README.md

 ### Where This Project Sits in the Portfolio

 Projects 1–5 are narrative — one fictional organisation, specific dated incidents, connected reasoning across projects.
 Projects 6–11 deliberately step outside that narrative to be generic, industry-agnostic, reusable toolkits.
 Project 12 follows the Projects 6–11 model: it's a fully reusable, industry-agnostic **toolkit** for governing autonomous, tool-using agentic AI — a governance charter, a 16-control library, a compliance crosswalk, layer-specific governance instruments (identity, MCP, memory, prompts, models, data, vendors), fillable templates, and completed worked examples.
-The applied, narrative case studies that use this toolkit — five agentic and single-system scenarios spanning finance operations, lending, wealth management, and investment research — live in **[Project 13: Enterprise AI Governance Case Studies](../project-13-enterprise-ai-governance-case-studies/)**, so that all of this portfolio's applied narratives sit in one place regardless of whether the system involved is agentic or not.
+The applied, narrative case studies that use this toolkit — four agentic and single-system scenarios spanning finance operations, lending, wealth management, and investment research — live in **[Project 13: Enterprise AI Governance Case Studies](../project-13-enterprise-ai-governance-case-studies/)**, so that all of this portfolio's applied narratives sit in one place regardless of whether the system involved is agentic or not.

 ### Repository Structure